Barton Springs Mill

 Just outside of Austin, James Brown has created a grain hub that connects the region’s bakers, chefs, brewers and distillers with organic heritage grains grown on Texas farms.
 The rise of artisan baking and craft brewing has spurred a resurgence in locally-milled stone-ground grain, and Barton Springs Mill gets unique varieties of wheat into the hands of Austin’s culinary artisans.

-How to Watch tasteMAKERS
+Where to Watch tasteMAKERS

 Providing Support for PBS.org